IngmarBitter/defenders/md/RevelationAndFoundations/BibleInspiration.slides.md

     16 Now to Abraham and his **Seed** were the promises made.
 He does not say, "And to **seeds**," as of many, but as of one, "And to your **Seed**," who is Christ.
 </p><p style="text-align: right; margin-top: -1em;">    <em>Galatians 3:16 (NKJV)</em></p>

-* Paul's argument depends on seed being singular, not plural
+* Paul's argument depends on "seed" being singular, not plural
 * Assumes God's message is specific to the singular or plural of words
 * Inspiration extends to the individual specific words used